 )

 WasmFiddle also creates the Wasm binary.
-The Wat is the textual representation of the same and extremely useful for development and debugging.
-In the Wat expression, the function parameter n in fib(int n) is indicated as (param $0 i32), where the variable $0 represents n and i32 represents a 32-bit integer.
+The WAT is the textual representation of this and is extremely useful for development and debugging.
+In the WAT expression, the function parameter n in fib(int n) is indicated as (param $0 i32), where the variable $0 represents n and i32 represents a 32-bit integer.
 The type of the return value is indicated by (result i32).
 The three local variables are declared as $1, $2, and $3.
 WASM execution is defined in terms of a stack machine.
 The instruction get_local pushes the value of a local variable read onto the stack.
-The instruction i32.add pops the top two values from the stack, adds them and pushes the result back onto the stack.
+The instruction i32.add pops the top two values from the stack, adds them, and pushes the result back onto the stack.
 The instruction set_local pops from the stack into a local variable and tee_local reads from the stack into a local variable but does not pop.

 WebAssembly is a low-level binary format that is compatible with common web browsers.
-WebAssembly code or even the text-based Wat code are not written by human developers but generated from code written in high level languages like C, C++, Rust and Go.
+Neither WebAssembly code nor the text-based WAT code is written by human developers but generated from code written in high-level languages like C, C++, Rust, and Go.
 The resultant code can be made to use memory very carefully, and is, generally, fast.
 The Wasm code is loaded and executed in the browser using JavaScript WebAssembly API.

 The WasmFiddle interface is shown in the figure below.
 The C code is input by the user.
-The Wat and Javascript contents are generated by WasmFiddle.
+The WAT and JavaScript contents are generated by WasmFiddle.

 WasmFiddle